Private Forums 101

 - Private Member Database — You want it all, no compromise, and you don’t want to have to manage a complicated user database.
 The LARGE plan gives you this option.
 Total turnkey solution.

-- Pseudo-private forums — If you’re on either the (SMALL, MINI, or FREE plans](https://muut.com/pricing/plans) you can make it harder to access a community for people not given access, but you can’t make it impossible.
+- Pseudo-private forums — If you’re on either the (SMALL or MINI plans](https://muut.com/pricing/plans) you can make it harder to access a community for people not given access, but you can’t make it impossible.

 Any questions about the options, we’re always happy to help you out!
 Give us a buzz at firstname.lastname@example.org